 The Boys & Girls Clubs of the Twin Cities understand the importance of sports and sports leagues.
 Not only do they empower youth and promote higher self-esteem, sports also motivate students to partake in other invaluable programming.
 For these reasons – along with the numerous physical benefits include maintaining a healthy weight, preventing chronic diseases, and learning the skills necessary to maintain a healthy lifestyle throughout their lives – the Clubs offer numerous sports leagues and active opportunities for Club members.

-Triple Play, the Boys & Girls Clubs of the Twin Cities’ comprehensive health and wellness initiative, strives to improve the overall health of members, ages 6-18, by increasing their daily physical activity, teaching them good nutrition, and helping them develop healthy relationships.
+Triple Play: A Game Plan for the Mind, Body and Soul is the Boys & Girls Clubs of America’s proven health and wellness program co-sponsored by the Anthem Foundation and founding partner The Coca-Cola Company.
+Triple Play strives to improve the overall health of members, ages 6-18, by increasing their daily physical activity, teaching them good nutrition, and helping them develop healthy relationships

 Voyageur is a year-round Environmental Education Center located in Mound, Minnesota that is owned and operated by the Boys & Girls Clubs of the Twin Cities.
 It is situated on 110 acres of forested, rolling hills overlooking Little Long Lake.
 Voyageur runs a residential summer camp for Club members to learn about the natural world and their place in it.
 Camp Voyageur runs June through August.
 Club members also visit Voyageur on weekends as well as school release days.